 - Used by several top brands offering a range of fits and features

 GORE-TEX Active is their fabric for fast and light consumers.
 Lamination technology integrates the backer textile directly into the waterproof membrane for a streamlined, very breathable package.
-GORE maintains a focus on minimalist designs by stipulating that pockets must not cover more than an A4-paper sized area.
-GORE-TEX Active works well in lightweight alpine garments like the Mountain Equipment Firefox Jacket and trouser or The North Face Oroshi Jacket.
+Working well in lightweight alpine garments, GORE maintains a focus on minimalist designs by stipulating that pockets must not cover more than an A4-paper sized area.

 - 3 layer with integrated membrane and backer